Bustling bud business at first B.C. cannabis expo after legalization

 Legal producers say they’re still dealing with enormous up-front costs and limited supply.
 The price is expected to become more competitive within a couple of years.

-“To bring regulated, quality assured, analytically tested product to market, there is a cost associated with that,” said Andrew Gordon, executive vice-president of Kiara, a cannabis retailer hoping to open stores in Vancouver.
+“To bring regulated, quality assured, analytically tested product to market, there is a cost associated with that,” said Andrew Gordon, executive vice-president of Kiaro, a cannabis retailer hoping to open stores in Vancouver.

 Another larger hurdle in achieving the goal of driving illegal drug dealers out of business is the sluggish licensing process for legal storefronts.